 Decisions within the governance model must be guided by the good of all humankind and by respect for the equal value of all human beings.

 2. Decision-Making Capacity.

 Decision-making within the governance model must generally be possible without crippling delays that prevent the challenges from being adequately addressed (e.g. due to parties exercising powers of veto).

 4. Resources and Financing.

-In order to be able to fulfil its objectives effectively, a successful governance model must allow revisions and improvements of its structure and components.
+In order to be able to fulfil its objectives effectively, a successful governance model must contain mechanisms that allow for revisions and improvements to be made to its structure and components.

 A control system must be in place to take action if the organization should overstep its mandate, e.g. by unduly interfering with the internal affairs of nation-states or favouring the special interests of individuals, groups, organizations, states or groups of states.

 It is a fundamental requirement of a successful governance model that it performs the tasks it has been charged with, and the governance model must include the power to hold the decision-makers accountable for their actions.